antocuni/antocuni.github.io/blog/posts/2025/08-cpython-attribute-lookup/index.md

 from.

 I am going to show the source code of *CPython 3.12.11*, even if it's a bit old.
-This is because 3.13 introduced many optimiations which makes it much harder to follow the logic, whereas 3.12 is much simpler to read and understand.
+This is because 3.13 introduced many optimizations which makes it much harder to follow the logic, whereas 3.12 is much simpler to read and understand.